 The literature exploring determinants of baseball attendance is quite large and a complete survey would result in the death of many trees.
-Presented here is an overview of some of the better known papers in this area.
+We propose to give an overview of some of the better known papers in this area.
 In general, authors have tended to focus on team or player factors to determine attendance.
 This emphasis is not surprising since economists are baseball fans and the available performance data is so comparably rich.
-While this paper focuses on external economic factors driving attendance, the internal factors such as team performance cannot be ignored as doing so would lead to specification bias.
+While this paper focuses on external economic factors driving attendance we cannot ignore the internal factors such as team performance as doing so would lead to specification bias.